Animal welfare - stray and lost animals

 If your dog is attacked by another dog this is a civil matter and you should contact a solicitor for advice.

-What should you do if you have lost a dog?
+What to do if you have lost a dog

 There are no laws regarding cats and fouling.
 The Cats Protection League operates a lost and found register.
 They can also check to see if a cat has been reported in a traffic accident.